Siddharthss500/PudMed-Classifier/README.md

 ## Future work

-1. Update current models with better models
+1. Improve currently deployed ML/DL models
-2. Integrate model training into UI and make it standalone
+2. Integrate model training into UI and make it a standalone application